johnmwaugh/FarsPackage/README.md

 # FarsPackage
 This is a test package for Building R Packages.
-An online MOOCs course delivered by Johns Hopkins University.
+An online course delivered by Johns Hopkins University.